 A full range of minor surgery procedures are undertaken in the practice.
 These are performed by Dr John Quinton-Tulloch & Dr Bruce Hughes

-Our District Nurses work with the practice to provide nursing care for people confined to their home through infirmity or ill health.
-Their direct line is 01271 378737.
+The District Nurses are based in Bideford and work with the practice to provide nursing care for people confined to their home through infirmity or ill health.
+Their direct line is 01237 420218.

 We have a number of practitioners who work from Fremington Medical Centre offering a variety of complementary therapies on a private basis.
 Please see the noticeboards or ask at Reception for more details.